CodeOp-tech/fspt33-scaffolding/README.md

 13. Update the default port in `./bin/www` from `3000` to `4000` (around line 15).

-14. Add a `.gitignore` file to your project with at least the following entries:
+14. Add a `.gitignore` file to your server with at least the following entries:

     ```
     node_modules/
+    package-lock.json
     .env
     .DS_Store
     ```

-15. Initialize Git for your Express app:

-    ```bash
-    git init
-    ```

-16. Stage and commit your initial Express files:

-    ```bash
-    git add .
-    git commit -m "Initial Express commit"
-    ```

-17. Test your setup:
+15. Test your setup:
-    1. Run `npm start` to start your back-end server.
+    1. Run `npm start` inside your `server` folder to start your back-end server.
     2. Open Postman and run a GET request on http://localhost:4000
     3. You should see the successful response from your example controller: `{ message: "Welcome to Express" }`